faenrandir/a_careful_examination/documents/book_of_mormon/korihor/analysis.md

 The main flaw in interpreting this statement is that it was, according to the book itself, abridged by someone living hundreds of years later.
 With the benefit of hindsight, it is difficult to criticize those who believe that "those ancient prophecies are true."
 So, given the narrator's advantage, it seems as if Korihor is short-sighted and those who believe in the ancient prophecies are prescient.

-However, the naturalists question whether anyone *has* ever predicted the future via supernatural means (we *can* devise [tests for prophetic ability](https://www.reddit.com/r/exmormon/comments/ckc6ef/the_garden_of_eden_and_noahs_ark_has_been_found/evs2nca/)).
+However, the naturalists question whether anyone *has* ever predicted the future via supernatural means (we *can* devise [tests for prophetic ability]({{ "/simple-test-for-prophetic-ability/" | relative_url }})).
 Scripture is full of examples of abusing the original meaning of a scripture to turn it into a fulfillment event or prophecies that are so vague that we can say that almost any event fulfills them.

 So, pushing back on those who believe in prophecy seems fair.

 > 25 Ye say that this people is a guilty and a fallen people, because of the transgression of a parent.
 Behold, I say that a child is not guilty because of its parents.

 This is a fair argument from Korihor.
 There are very good reasons to doubt the existence of a literal Adam and Eve.
 If they never lived, it is difficult to think there was a literal Fall.
-It then follows that talk about inheriting anything (a fallen nature or death) from the fall is problematic.
+It then follows that talk about inheriting anything (a fallen nature or death) from the Fall is problematic.
 Humans were dying before Adam (a man that never existed in the role attributed to him by scripture).
-Humans were "sinning" (may not have called it that) before Adam (again, a man that never existed in the role attributed to him by scripture).
+Humans were arguably "sinning" (may not have called it that) before Adam (again, a man that never existed in the role attributed to him by scripture).

 > 26 And ye also say that Christ shall come.
 But behold, I say that ye do not know that there shall be a Christ.
 And ye say also that he shall be slain for the sins of the world—